barrasso/enswallet/README.md

 I realized that the current process is not very user friendly.
 Not only does one have to be familiar with general web 3 concepts, but the exisiting applications do not make it easy to register and manage names all in one cohesive location.

-The main purpose of this application is to abstract all the technical jargon and make it easier for end users to interact with the ENS, similarly to a typical DNS provider like GoDaddy or NameCheap.
+The main purpose of this application is to abstract all the technical jargon and make it easier for end users to interact with the ENS, similar to a typical DNS provider like GoDaddy or NameCheap.

 ## What it does